 Due to the high cost of audio/visual equipment, setup and maintenance, you will be charged for any changes to what CSBA provides and on-site requests will not be honored.

 Each year, CSBA provides a PowerPoint template that mirrors the conference artwork.
-We encourage presenters to use the 2021 Annual Education Conference and Trade Show PowerPoint template once it is available.
+We encourage presenters to use the 2021 Annual Education Conference and Trade Show PowerPoint template.

 Make sure your text is big enough.
 Anything below 24 points is too small

 - Use fonts that are easy to read

 - Italics are harder to read on-screen